-Grades Grades will be based on the following breakdown: Exams - 55%; Reading Questions - 10%; Writing - 15%; Final - 20%.
-Homework, attendance and improvement will be considered for borderline grades.
+Grades Grades will be based on the following breakdown:

+- Reading Questions: 10%

+- Writing: 15%

+- Examinations: 55%

+- Final Examination: 20%

+Attendance and improvement will be considered for borderline grades.
 Scores will be posted anonymously on the web at a link off the course page.